Update: HB 1759 became law on June 14, 2013.

-Soon, it may become difficult to sue for defamation in Texas.
-In addition to the Lone Star State’s anti-SLAPP statute – which aims to discourage questionable defamation lawsuits – legislators are considering a new proposal that would encourage defamation resolutions that don’t involve the court.
-The main impetus for the bill is lessening the number of slander and libel lawsuits currently cluttering benches across the state.
-By passing, legislators hope to give media outlets and would-be defamation plaintiffs a viable, equitable avenue to rectify defamation battles before they begin.
+It may become harder to sue for defamation in Texas.
+In addition to the Lone Star State’s anti-SLAPP statute – which aims to discourage questionable defamation lawsuits – legislators are considering a new retraction law proposal that also encourages defamation arbitration.
+The goal?
+Lessening the number of slander and libel lawsuits cluttering Texas courts.

 Administrative Basics of HB 1759 – Texas’ New Defamation Law Proposal

-Todd Hunter – a Republican representative from Corpus Christi – is the primary sponsor of HB 1759.
-According to reports, the proposed law is meant to thwart costly and time consuming slander and libel lawsuits.
+Todd Hunter – a Republican representative from Corpus Christi – sponsored HB 1759, which aims to mitigate costly and time-consuming slander and libel lawsuits.

-Texas House Bill 1759 outlines a simple process.
-It works like this:
+Texas House Bill 1759 outlines a defamation resolution process.

-Step Three: If the publisher or speaker agrees to make the requested retraction or correction, it must be done in the same manner as the original statement.
-For example, if the correction involves a story that ran on the front-page of a newspaper, the retraction must be on the front-page of a newspaper.
-If the statement was made on the 7 p.m. nightly news, the correction must also be made on the 7 p.m. nightly news.
+Step Three: Outlets must execute Corrections and retractions in the same manner as the original statement.
+For example, if the correction involves a story that ran on the front page of a newspaper, the retraction must be on the front page of a newspaper.
+If the statement broadcast on the 7 p.m. nightly news, the correction must also broadcast on the 7 p.m. nightly news.

-If The Law Works As Intended, How Will It Change Defamation Litigation In Texas
+If The Law Works As Intended, How Will It Change Texas Defamation Law?

-As stated, the goal of the new Texas defamation statute is to clear the state’s current defamation lawsuit clog.
-As explained in several analyses, officials feel that once slander or libel litigation begins, both sides “dig in” and refuse to compromise – which only leads to belabored hearings that don’t end up doing much good for either side — which ultimately is a waste of tax payer funds.
-Legislators hope that a law which mandates seeking a non-legal rectification first, will diminish contentious, unnecessary defamation lawsuits.
+The goal of the new Texas defamation statute is to unclog the state’s current defamation drain.
+When two parties jump into litigation, both sides typically “dig in” and refuse to compromise.
+The stubbornness leads to belabored, but fruitless, hearings that ultimately waste taxes.
+Legislators hope the new law will diminish contentious, unnecessary defamation lawsuits.

 Get In Touch With A Defamation Lawyer Licensed In Texas

-Kelly Warner may have our office in Arizona, but we are licensed to practice in Texas, too.
-We’ve helped many individuals and online business owners who live in Texas – we can lend you a hand too.
+Kelly Warner is located in Arizona, but we’re also licensed to practice in Texas.
 If you’re in need of a lawyer who focuses on slander and libel litigation, get in touch with Kelly Warner Law today.

-Well, it looks like porn studios aren’t the only entertainment executives diving into the piracy litigation pool.
-One of the dare devils from the Jackass franchise, Jason “Wee Man” Acuna, has found himself caught in the center of an online copyright infringement case.
-But the small-statured actor wants fans to know that he’s not the one behind the illegal downloading crackdown involving Elf-Man – a family-friendly DVD movie in which he stared.
+P-rn studios aren’t the only entertainment niche diving into the piracy litigation pool.
+One of the dare devils from Jackass, Jason “Wee Man” Acuna, has found himself caught in the center of an online copyright infringement case.
+But the actor wants fans to know that he’s not the wizard behind the Elf-Man illegal downloading crackdown.

 New Rash Of Illegal Downloading Lawsuits: ELF-Man Downloaders Under Siege